-Reference document: Directive 2014/91/EU of 23 July 2014 amending Directive 2009/65/EC on the coordination of laws, regulations and administrative provisions relating to undertakings investment in transferable securities (UCITS) as regards depositary functions, remuneration policies and sanctions.
+Reference document: Directive 2014/91/EU of 23 July 2014 amending Directive 2009/65/EC on the coordination of laws, regulations and administrative provisions relating to undertakings for collective investment in transferable securities (UCITS) as regards depositary functions, remuneration policies and sanctions.

 On 3 July 2012, the EC published a legislative package aimed at improving consumer protection in financial services.
-This package consists of three legislative proposals: a proposal for a key information regulation concerning packaged retail investment products (PRIPs), a revision of the Insurance Mediation Directive (IMD) and a proposal for a Directive revising the UCITS IV Directive by integrating provisions on depositaries, manager remuneration and sanctions (UCITS V)
+This package consists of three legislative proposals: a proposal for a key information regulation concerning packaged retail investment products (PRIIPs), a revision of the Insurance Mediation Directive (IMD) and a proposal for a Directive revising the UCITS IV Directive by integrating provisions on depositaries, manager remuneration and sanctions (UCITS V).

 Alignment with the AIFM Directive:

-- Appointment of the depositary
+- Appointment of the depositary.

-- Depositary’s duties functions: cash monitoring, custody/Recordkeeping, oversight duties
+- Depositary’s duties functions: cash monitoring, custody/recordkeeping, oversight duties.

-- Delegation rules (see divergences below)
+- Delegation rules (see divergences below).

-- Liability regime (see divergences below)
+- Liability regime (see divergences below).